AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/get-the-sdk.md

 ---
-title: Get the Adobe Experience Platform SDK
+title: Get the Adobe Experience Platform Mobile SDK
-description: A guide that explains how to install the Adobe Experience Platform SDK in your application.
+description: A guide that explains how to install the Adobe Experience Platform Mobile SDK in your application.
+keywords:
+- Guide
+- Installation
+- Tutorial
 ---

 import Tabs from './tabs/get-the-sdk.md'

-# Get the Adobe Experience Platform SDK
+# Get the Adobe Experience Platform Mobile SDK

 The Adobe Experience Platform SDK is available for Apple iOS (includes iOS, iPadOS, and tvOS) via [Cocoapods](https://cocoapods.org/) and for Google Android via [Gradle](https://gradle.org).